0.9999... ≊ 1

 Again, non-zero reals can be arbitrarily small but not infinitely small: per the Archimedean property, it must be possible to move them an arbitrary distance through integer multiplication.
 Infinitesimals don’t work that way.
 Loosely speaking, if we imagine “1/∞” as an actual number, there’s no finite integer we could multiply it by to get rid of infinity in the denominator.

-In other words, we could say that the equivalence between 0.9999… and 1 arises out of broken symmetry: we use a framework where numbers must be finite, but processes can continue without end.
+In a moment of clarity that’s missing from most online proofs, we could say that the equivalence between 0.9999… and 1 arises out of broken symmetry: we use a framework where numbers must be finite, but processes can continue without end.
+This is also what makes limits a valid mathematical tool, rather than just a vibe.

 Within this system of “premium reals”, (1/10)n indeed nets an infinitesimal if n is an infinite number.
 So, it’s tempting to pick some infinite hyperinteger H and write the following: